 - Enhanced sense of smell.

-- You may feel tired all the time especially after lunch and dinner.
+- Feeling tired all the time, especially after lunch and dinner.

 - Mood swings and unpredictable emotions.